EHAB3x/angular-base-structure/README.md

 # Angular Base Folder Structure

 This project follows a modular and scalable folder structure, ideal for medium to large Angular applications.

+> **Note:** There are two additional branches available:
+> - **tailwind**: The same base structure, but with Tailwind CSS integrated.
+> - **tailwind-flowbite**: The base structure with both Tailwind CSS and Flowbite integrated.

 Below is an overview of the main directories and their purposes:

 ## Root Level